homebridge-xiaomi-roborock-vacuum/homebridge-xiaomi-roborock-vacuum/README.md

 order that they need to be cleaned.
 Then turn on the main Fan switch to start the actual cleaning.

+If you want your robot to start cleaning after you enable/disable the room switches, use the config parameter `roomTimeout` to set the number of seconds the robot should wait before starting (this is to allow you to find the other rooms you want to set ON/OFF).

 ### How can I set it up

 #### Semi automatic